LewisSchmidtke/LewisSchmidtke/README.md

 ###

-<p align="left">My name is Lewis and I'm a ML/AI Engineer from Aachen, Germany!
+<p align="left">My name is Lewis and I'm an Automotive Engineer, with in-depth capabilities in Data Engineering and ML/AI Development from Aachen, Germany!
 You can check out my Portfolio here: https://lewisschmidtke.github.io/PortfolioWebsite/</p>

 ###